-Self Soothing Acupressure Points
+Press Self-Soothing Acupressure Points

-While obvious, it makes a huge difference.
-Typically, we breath 16-18 times a minute, but those breaths are shallow according to Dr. Gelb, co-author of GASP!: Airway Health—The Hidden Path To Wellness.
-The remedy to this, of course, is that we become more aware of our breathing, and make sure we do so deep into our diaphragm.
-Dr. Kantor suggests, “for 3 minutes a few times a day.
-Take some deep slow breaths allowing your abdomen to relax and expand (allow your belly to stick out when you breath in).
-Do this for a inhale count of 2 and an exhale count of 4 with a pause of a few seconds in between.
-This will relax you and lower your heart rate and blood pressure.”
-This is practically the easiest way to calm down in any situation.
+Though obvious, it makes a huge difference.
+Typically, we breathe 16 to 18 times a minute, but those breaths are shallow, says Dr. Michael Gelb, co-author of GASP!: Airway Health—The Hidden Path To Wellness ($17.95, amazon.com).
+The remedy to this?
+Become more aware of your breathing and make sure to pull air from the diaphragm.
+Dr. Kantor suggests practicing deep-breathing exercises for three minutes a few times per day.
+"Take some deep, slow breaths, allowing your abdomen to relax and expand (allow your belly to stick out when you breathe in)," he says.
+"Do this for an inhale count of two and an exhale count of four with a pause in between.
+This will relax you and lower your heart rate and blood pressure."

-Not so obvious, but for those of us who forget to eat when we are stressed it’s important to note.
-Dr. Kantor explains, “Skipping breakfast is not a good way to start the day.
-When your blood sugar levels drop your body becomes stressed.
+This is a must, especially if you typically forget to eat while you are stressed—hunger can actually trigger anxiety.
+"Skipping breakfast is not a good way to start the day," says Dr. Kantor.
+"When your blood sugar levels drop, your body becomes stressed.
 Your brain is first on the list for fuel.
 Feed your body and refuel your brain.
-That cranky feeling you get when your blood sugar drops is incredibly stressful on the body (re: why we get hangry).”
+That cranky feeling you get when your blood sugar drops is incredibly stressful on the body—and that's why we get 'hangry.'"

-Take Daily Supplements
+Take a Daily Supplement